django/django/docs/getting-started.rst

 authentication; they're meant to be simple, lean, fast processes without much state, and so we'll need to do our authentication inside our consumer functions.

-Fortunately, because Channels has standardised WebSocket event :doc:`message-standards`, it ships with decorators that help you with both authentication and getting the underlying Django session (which is what Django authentication relies on).
+Fortunately, because Channels has an underlying spec for WebSockets and other messages (:doc:`ASGI <asgi>`), it ships with decorators that help you with both authentication and getting the underlying Django session (which is what Django authentication relies on).

-Channels can use Django sessions either from cookies (if you're running your websocket server on the same port as your main site, which requires a reverse proxy that understands WebSockets), or from a ``session_key`` GET parameter, which is much more portable, and works in development where you need to run a separate WebSocket server (by default, on port 9000).
+Channels can use Django sessions either from cookies (if you're running your websocket server on the same port as your main site, using something like Daphne), or from a ``session_key`` GET parameter, which is works if you want to keep running your HTTP requests through a WSGI server and offload WebSockets to a second server process on another port.

 You get access to a user's normal Django session using the ``http_session`` decorator - that gives you a ``message.http_session`` attribute that behaves